Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 9. Cool off at The Battery Fountain on hot days

-The Battery Fountain on a Summer's Day| ©Chrisin Philly
+The Battery Fountain on a summer's day| ©Chrisin Philly

-The Battery Fountain on a Summer's Day| ©Chrisin Philly
+The Battery Fountain on a summer's day| ©Chrisin Philly

-Near Castle Clinton is The Battery Fountain, a curious fountain whose water jets emanate from the ground and to which many New Yorkers often go during a stroll through Battery Park to cool off when the heat is hot.
+Near Castle Clinton is The Battery Fountain, a curious fountain whose water jets emanate from the ground and to which many New Yorkers often go during a stroll through Battery Park to cool off when the heat is on.

 Summer in New York is sweltering, so spending some time in a park like Battery Park lying on the grass in the shade of the trees and cooling off in the water is a super-appealing plan and a great way to escape the high temperatures of the Big Apple.